-Now in its tenth year, the Ramblin’ Rose Women’s Triathlon family continues to grow.
-Since the first event in Chapel Hill in October 2006 more than 25,000 women have become Ramblin’ Rose triathletes.
+Now in its 12th year, the Ramblin’ Rose Women’s Triathlon family continues to grow.
+Since the first event in Chapel Hill in October 2006 more than 30,000 women have become Ramblin’ Rose triathletes.
 In addition to welcoming these new triathletes to the Ramblin’ Rose family, we also welcome the husbands, sons, fathers, brothers and other family and friends who come out to support their soon-to-be triathlete on race day.
-The signs, shirts and cheers of an athlete’s support crew help define the magical moment of a Ramblin’ Rose woman becoming a triathlete.
-Endurance Magazine is proud to kick off this season with our Annual Ramblin’ Rose Triathlon Guide.
-In addition to information about our events and beneficiaries we also share the stories of a few women who have been participating in Ramblin’ Rose for years.
+The signs, shirts and cheers of an athlete’s support crew help define the magical moment of their loved one becoming a triathlete.
+Endurance Magazine is proud to kick off this season with our annual Ramblin’ Rose Triathlon Guide.
+I hope that you will be inspired by the triathletes who have shared their personal stories with us in this issue.

 — Joe Nuss